progit/progit/de/07-customizing-git/01-chapter7.markdown

 If you try to merge two branches and subsequently have merge conflicts, you can run the command `git mergetool`; it starts P4Merge to let you resolve the conflicts through that GUI tool.
 -->

-Das Tolle an dem Wrapper Ansatz ist, dass Du Deine Diff und Merge Werkzeuge sehr leicht wechseln kannst.
-Wenn Du zum Beispiel für `extDiff` und `extMerge` statt P4Merge KDiff3 verwenden willst, musst Du lediglich Dein Wrapper Skript `extMerge` anpassen:
+Das Tolle an dem Wrapper Ansatz ist, dass Du Deine Diff- und Merge-Werkzeuge sehr leicht wechseln kannst.
+Wenn Du zum Beispiel für `extDiff` und `extMerge` statt P4Merge, KDiff3 verwenden willst, musst Du lediglich Dein Wrapper Skript `extMerge` anpassen:

 <!--
 The nice thing about this wrapper setup is that you can change your diff and merge tools easily.
 For example, to change your `extDiff` and `extMerge` tools to run the KDiff3 tool instead, all you have to do is edit your `extMerge` file: